Paris Thomas Jefferson Monuments in France

 Square Thomas Jefferson

-This square in Paris is appropriately located within the Place des Etats-Unis and it is here you can discover a monument produced by Frederic Bartholdi that would be an emblem for the relations between France and America.
+This Paris square is appropriately located within the Place des Etats-Unis and it is here you can discover the Paris Thomas Jefferson monument produced by Frederic Bartholdi that would be an emblem for the relations between France and America.

 Thomas Jefferson Plaque Paris